List of Days of Our Lives characters introduced in the 2010s: Clyde Weston

 Clyde tells Jordan that if she interferes with his reconciliation with Ben, he will reveal to Ben that Jordan caused the car wreck that killed their mother.
 Jordan warns her boyfriend Rafe Hernandez, a detective, that Clyde is dangerous.
 Rafe becomes suspicious of Clyde and begins investigating him.
 Clyde begins dating Kate and moves his trucking business, his cover for his drug business, to Salem.
 Clyde is confronted by Victor Kiriakis who argues that the Kiriakis family runs all trucking operations in Salem; Clyde refuses to back down.
 Victor investigates Clyde's background and discovers his trucking company and other front businesses are used to launder drug money.
 Victor also discovers Clyde has managed to seize control of most of the drug business in the Ozarks.
 Clyde is shot by Victor's hitman Damon and is thought to be dead.
 Sonny Kiriakis is stabbed in the park and Clyde reveals to Victor that he survived the hit and admits he stabbed Sonny in retaliation.
 Victor and Clyde call a truce when Victor agrees to let Clyde take over his territory in Salem.

-Clyde's relationships with Ben and Kate improve but when he donates a large sum of money to the local hospital to fund Jordan's project, she leaves town and moves to New York.
+Clyde's relationships with Ben and Kate improve but when he donates a large sum of money to the local hospital to fund Jordan's project, she moves to New York.
 He continues to advise Ben on his relationship with Abigail Deveraux and plots against Ben's new rival Chad DiMera.
 Kate fails in her scheme to permanently take over DiMera Enterprises and seeks comfort from Clyde.
 Clyde dismisses Stefano saying that he can beat the DiMeras.
 Kate warns Clyde that the DiMeras are cruel and ruthless with their enemies.
 Stefano uncovers Ben's past activity in illegal gambling in Florida and ensures the club manager testifies against him.
 Clyde uses his contacts to have the manager killed in prison before he can testify.
 Clyde finds out Abby cheated on Ben with Chad and discovers she is pregnant.
 Clyde forces a lab technician to make the tests say Ben is the father.
 When Stefano returns to Salem, Clyde visits him and secretly places a bug in the DiMera house but Stefano orders him to leave.
 The bug reveals Abby is due to inherit valuable land in Ireland that the DiMeras desperately want.
 Chad refuses to go along with Stefano's plan to reconcile with Abby and thus get the land.
 Clyde begins to think Ben and he will benefit from Abby's inheritance.
 Stefano meets with Victor about Clyde.
 Victor reveals to Stefano his past dealings with Clyde and assures Stefano that Clyde is a serious threat to both of them and their families.
 Stefano and Victor agree to work together against Clyde.